sumcoinwallet/sumcoinwallet-ios/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🦟[Bug Report]
-about: An issue for when Litewallet:iOS is not operating as expected.
+about: An issue for when Sumcoin Wallet:iOS is not operating as expected.
 title: '🦟[Bug Report]'
 labels: 'bug'
 assignees: 'kcw-grunt'